 - Leaf collection

-- Moss & weed killing once a year
+- Moss & weed killing (as and when needed)

 Artificial Turf Maintenance Explained

 Keeping your fake lawn maintained plays an essential part in making it last longer.
 It’s really simple, but if neglected can quickly lead to deterioration of the surface.
 This, in the long run, could end up costing you in repairs or even resurfacing, so its important to keep on top of the little tasks we outline here.

 Artificial Turf Maintenance: Brushing

 You should brush your artificial turf surface as much as necessary (based on usage).
 It should be done in various directions.
 There are a few different benefits from doing so:

 - It ensures pile remains upright: sometimes pile can become flattened